RandomityGuy/MBHaxe/README.md

 ## How do I change my FOV?
 Edit settings.json for native version, edit the MBHaxeSettings key in LocalStorage in browser.
-In the platinum version, there is an FOV slider.
+In the Platinum and Ultra versions, there is an FOV slider.

 ## How do I unlock/lock FPS?
 You cannot unlock fps in the browser, it is forever set to vsync.
-In the native version, edit settings.json or the options menu in the platinum.
+In the native version, use the options menu to unlock/lock fps, or edit settings.json and set "vsync" to false to unlock fps.

 ## Hey can you please add this new feature?
 If this new feature of yours already exists in MBG but not in this port, then I will try to add it, if I get time to do so, otherwise chances are, I won't add it since I have other things to do and would rather not waste my time on this any further.
 You are free to do pull requests if you have already implemented said feature.